avaleske/istayon/README.md

 - Now you need to create a virtualenv.
 Do that with `mkvirtualenv istayon` assuming you got virtualenvwrapper installed.
 - Then activate the virtualenv with `workon istayon`.
 Now your python should point to the python in the virtualenv.
 You can confirm that with `which python`.
 - Install the required pip packages.
 From the same directory as the `requirements.txt` file, do 'pip install -r requirements.txt --allow-all-external'.
 - create a `.env` file in the root of the project.
 Heroku local sets the entries in the file as your environment variables, and `settings.py` checks environment variables for things like the API keys and database connection strings.
 This file is .gitignored so this sensitive stuff stays out of source control.
 If you deploy to Heroku, then you'll have to add these environment variable in the admin interface.
-We use the following entries for the local site:
+We use the following entries for the local site (Make sure to add your Tumblr API key):
 ```
 PYTHONUNBUFFERED=true
 DATABASE_URL=postgres://localhost/istayon